International Activities in Cucurbit Breeding

 Accomplishments included the germplasm exchange mentioned above, but more importantly, cucurbit researchers from the two countries got acquainted with each other.
 Future opportunities for cooperative research may be the most useful accomplishment for the two countries.

-A team of 2 — Todd Wehner (NCSU researcher), Jonathan Schultheis (NCSU extensionist) — consulted with cucumber growers and processors in Sri Lanka.
+A team of 2 — Todd Wehner (NCSU researcher), and Jonathan Schultheis (NCSU extensionist) — consulted with cucumber growers and processors in Sri Lanka.
 Their tour covered the production areas of the Sri Lanka Gherkin Exporters and Growers.
 The 5 processing companies involved were SunFrost, Forbes, Aitken-Spence, Pickle Packers, and Vanathawilluwa.
 The tour went through Colombo, Puttalam, Anuradhapura, Sigiriya, irrigation system C, Mahiyangana, Kandy, Embilipitiya, and back to Colombo.
 The fifth photograph shows the team consulting with processors at Vanathawilluwa.

 The objective of the consulting tour was to assist the Sri Lanka Gherkin Exporters and Growers in producing small pickling cucumbers for export to other countries.